 This tutorial provides you with a brief overview of this webtool.
-An accompanying brief video tutorial can be accessed here.
-(COMING SOON)

 If you are new to D&I Science, we suggest that you use this webtool in a linear fashion starting with the Plan section and moving through each consecutive sections.

 If you have at least some experience with D&I Science, you might use most relevant sections of the webtool and possibly not in a linear manner

 Each section has a brief description and recommended strategies as well as worksheets and examples.
 One of the examples is carried through across all sections to allow you to appreciate how to use the webtool in its entirety.
 We created separate tutorials for each section of the webtool, which you can access below.